NicoOosterwijk/k8s-rpi/README.md

 ## Why?

-* Raspberry Pis are cheap
+* Raspberry Pi's are cheap
 * Ansible is awesome
 * Kubernetes is hot
 * It's fun!